 by Brian McKay

 When it comes to your packaging, the chances are that you focus on quality appearance over everything.
-That’s what packaging is all about, isn’t it?
+That’s what packaging is all about.
 This is your chance to make your product stand out in the market.
-A memorable package could, in fact, be the thing which ensures those customers come back to you time and again.
+A memorable package could be the thing that ensures those customers come back to you time and again.
 At the very least, a pretty package is a sure way to make your business look good on the shelf.

 This one seems simple, but it’s astounding how many business owners fail to consider it.
 You need packaging to protect your products above all.
-That’s the primary function which you should never forget.
-If your packaging leaves your products exposed, you’re never going to succeed.
+That’s the primary function that you should never forget.
+If your packaging exposes your products, you’ll never succeed.
 So, make sure to think about how your packaging choices protect the quality of your products.
-If you sell fragile goods, you need hard packaging which keeps everything in one piece.
-If you sell food or even items which need to stay fresh, consider something like these stand up pouches.
+If you sell fragile goods, you need rigid packaging that keeps everything in one piece.
+If you sell food or even items that need to stay fresh, consider something like these stand-up pouches.
 These may not be the designs you had in mind, but functionality should always win out.
-A pretty package won’t do you any favors if your products are moldy or damaged once customers get into it..
+A pretty package won’t do you any favors if your products are moldy or damaged once customers get into it.

 PxHere Image